darkerego/blitzkloud/README.md

 (and even if it did, remember, Cloudflare is essentially a giant MITM honeypot), the shell also has built in support for AES encryption (no external libaries needed for AES with the payload because I imported functionality from pyaes directly.).
-The goal was to create a pure python3- powered reverse shell with miminal, (eventually no) outside dependencies (for portability), which allows the user to conceal the location of his or her server (where we catch the shell), by both proxying through cloudflare, and hiding DNS requests to the destination server employing domain fronting tactics via SNI (server
+The goal was to create a pure python3- powered reverse shell with no 3rd party dependencies (for portability), which allows the user to conceal the location of his or her server (where we catch the shell), by both proxying through cloudflare, and hiding DNS requests to the destination server employing domain fronting tactics via SNI (server